thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_finite_strain_elastoplasticity.md

 file_results.parameters["functions_share_mesh"] = True
 ```

 The `MFrontNonlinearMaterial` instance is loaded from the `MFront` `LogarithmicStrainPlasticity` behaviour.
-This behaviour is a finite-strain behaviour (`material.finite_strain=True`) which relies on a kinematic description using the total deformation gradient $\boldsymbol{F}$.
+This behaviour is a finite-strain behaviour (`material.is_finite_strain=True`) which relies on a kinematic description using the total deformation gradient $\boldsymbol{F}$.
 By default, a `MFront` behaviour always returns the Cauchy stress as the stress measure after integration.
 However, the stress variable dual to the deformation gradient is the first Piola-Kirchhoff (PK1) stress.
 An internal option of the MGIS interface is therefore used in the finite-strain context to return the PK1 stress as the "flux" associated to the "gradient" $\boldsymbol{F}$.
 Both quantities are non-symmetric tensors, aranged as a 9-dimensional vector in 3D following [`MFront` conventions on tensors](http://tfel.sourceforge.net/tensors.html).

 ```python